Introduction

 To further engage, students can:

-- Participate in local voter registration drives
+- Participate in local

-- Advocate for voting ideas for students that enhance voting accessibility
+- Advocate for that enhance

 This ensures their voices are heard in the democratic process.